cypress-io/cypress-documentation/content/guides/component-testing/introduction.md

 <alert type="info">

-If you currently do not use Webpack, you can create a separate configuration for Webpack specifically for Cypress Component Testing.
-Follow the [Webpack getting started guide](https://webpack.js.org/guides/getting-started/) to create a new Webpack config, then continue following the [Installation guide](#Install) below.
+If you currently do not use Webpack, you can create a separate configuration for webpack specifically for Cypress Component Testing.
+Follow the [Webpack getting started guide](https://webpack.js.org/guides/getting-started/) to create a new webpack config, then continue following the [Installation guide](#Install) below.

 </alert>

 ### Prerequisites

-- A project with a `package.json` file at the root that runs on Webpack 4 or 5.
+- A project with a `package.json` file at the root that runs on webpack 4 or 5.
-- A `webpack.config.js` file, or a way to access Webpack configuration.
+- A `webpack.config.js` file, or a way to access webpack configuration.
 Refer to your framework's documentation.
 - Some components that you want to test that visually display in a browser.
 It could be a date picker, tabs, responsive images.